easeward/Thesis/README.md

-# Codon_bias
+# CodonMuSel
-This script provides a fast tool for analysing codon bias both at the genome-wide level and at the gene-level.
+CodonMuSel is a tool for analysing codon bias both at the genome-wide level and at the gene-level.
+It estimates

+1) Estimates the strength of selection acting on nucleotide biosynthesis cost.
+2) Estimates the strength of selection acting on translational efficiency.
+3) Estimates the proportion of codon bias attributable to mutational processes.
+4) Determines the extent to which individual gene sequences are optimised for cost efficiency.
+5) Determines the extent to which individual gene sequences are optimised for translational efficiency.
+6) Determines the extent to which individual gene sequences are jointly optimised for both cost and translational efficiency.

 For more details please see: